aru20/EDA-Python-Medical-Appointments/README.md

 In the table above, the first number, the count, shows how many rows have non-missing values.
 In this instance, we have no missing values.

 The second value is the mean, which is the average.
 Patients in the data frame are, on average, 37 years old.
-Under that, std is the standard deviation, which measures how numerically spread out the values are, in other word, it tells how close to the mean the data points are.
+Under that, std is the standard deviation, which measures how numerically spread out the values are, in another word, it tells how close to the mean the data points are.

-The column Age has a minimum age of -1 which is erronous data, likewise,the maximum age is 115 years old which seems very high as Brazil's life expectancy for 2020 is 77 years old (please see here).
-We will deal with these errors in next section.
+The column Age has a minimum age of -1 which is erroneous data, likewise, the maximum age is 115 years old which seems very high as Brazil's life expectancy for 2020 is 77 years old (please see here).
+We will deal with these errors in the next section.

 The column Handcap should be binary (True or False) but it has a max value of 4.
 This will need to be investigated,# 4.
 Data Cleaning and Processing